 Take some paper towels and lay on top of your wax paper, then press down with your iron for 10 seconds at a time.
 In only a few minutes you will have a sealed translucent sheet filled with flowers!

-Did you know you can also do it from a microwave?
-See how in this video from thefrugalcrafter Lindsay Weirich:
+Did you know you can also press flowers in a microwave?
+See how in this video:

 Wasn’t pressing flowers easy enough?
 I know it can be intimidating at first but after knowing all the methods and options, it gets easy.
 I’m sure you’ll want to try making some yourself.

-What was your favorite method?
+What was your favorite method to press flowers?
 Let me know below in the comments!